-3.1 Single Aggregation Tree (SAT)
+3.1.
+Single Aggregation Tree (SAT)

-The first algorithm, SAT (see Figure 2(b)), extends the Aggregation Tree algorithm by parallelizing disk I/O. Each worker node reads its data partition in parallel, constructs the valid-time periods for each tuple, and sends these periods up to the coordinator, along with the attribute over which the aggregate is being computed (except for the COUNT aggregate).
+The first algorithm, SAT, extends the Aggregation Tree algorithm by parallelizing disk I/O. Each worker node reads its data partition in parallel, constructs the valid-time periods for each tuple, and sends these periods up to the coordinator.
 The central coordinator receives the periods from all the worker nodes, builds the complete aggregation tree, and returns the final result to the client.